 Unai is a church planter in San Sebastian, Spain.
-As he went through our four year program he would make the 4 hour drive home on weekends to lay the foundation for the church he was planting in northern Spain.
-Today his church is one of the largest in Spain and his church has become a major influence in the entire region.
+As he went through our four year program he would make the 4 hour drive home on weekends to lay the foundation for the church he was planting in northern Spain, Today his church is one of the largest in Spain and has become a major influence in the entire region.

 Matt and Rose are two students from Ecuador who came to our Saturday classes.
 They have a ministry reaching other Quechua Indians in the country of Spain and throughout Europe.
 God has multiplied their ministry tremendously over the last five years.